We Have To Fix Onboarding

 - Is it the same for every customer?

 - Do you segment customers and provide different segments with a different experience?

-- Is there a specific segment of customers that would be impacted immediately by a productized onboarding experience?
+- Is there a customer segment that could see value immediately with a productized onboarding experience?

 - Is there a certain type of customer you’d like to unlock further value for?